top of page

 A purpose statement gives you the language to effectively tell your story.
 Networking, a LinkedIn Bio, an Elevator Pitch, your Resume and Cover Letter, the Interview process all require you to tell your story.
 A purpose statement, even if it's only for you, gives you the terms and phrases from which to draw.

 You could be asked to provide a written purpose statement during the job search process or when you apply to graduate school.
-Vince Gotera at the University of Northern Iowa, in his article How to Write a Great Statement of Purpose, has some good advice on these kinds of essays.
+Vince Gotera at the University of Northern Iowa, has some good advice on these kinds of essays.
 He says:

 “Tell stories (briefly).
 Use vivid language.
 Be specific.
 Be dynamic.
 Liven up a moment in the lives of those five professors trapped with those 500 applications...